 You’re the voice, try and understand it – Make a noise and make it clear – Oh, whoa.
 We’re not gonna sit in silence – We’re not gonna live with fear – Oh, whoa

 The chorus above from John Farnham’s chart topping ‘You’re the Voice’ is as powerful now as when first released in 1986.
-I suggest it resonates even more so in 2020 with an evergreen message which was the ending highlight of the Fire Fight Australia Benefit 2020.

 A personal brand encapsulates a promise and expectation of more to come.
 What you say and how you say it makes an impact, be it negative or positive.
 And likeability and trust of consistency is part of that brand expectation woven across all verbal and written communications.